QWEN-TEAM/QWEN-LANG/README.md

 # QWEN-LANG
 An interpreted programming language for replacing CHIP-8.
 QWEN is an acronym for "QWEN Wields an Excellent Name".
+QWEN Virutal Machine was written in C. QWAS(QWEN Assembler) and QwenIDE(Qwe-nIde) were written in C++.
 # LICENSE
 BSD 3-Clause License